vega113/cshar-unit-test/examples/tightly_coupled.md

 }
 ```

-Now, we can create a unit test for the `SaveUser` method using XUnit and a mock implementation of the `IUserRepository` interface:
+Now, we can create a unit test for the `SaveUser` method using a mock implementation of the `IUserRepository` interface:

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;